mikrodev/Documentation/documentation/docs/ViewPLUS-SCADA-Reporting.md

 #### Selecting a Time Interval
-The time range of the displayed data can be selected in 3 different ways.
+The time range of the displayed data can be selected in 4 different ways.

 A) Interval : 2 dates are selected
 B) Within the last:  Hour, day, week, etc. are selected and the backward time from current date/time is calculated.
 C) On Time/Date: An exact date can be selected , or a time value could be added forwards or backwards to this date.
+D) ...
+Time Ago: You can use minutes, hours, days, etc. to view a retrospective report from the day it was viewed. is selected.
-For example, "This Day - 5", means "5 days ago".
-If the date is selected and time unit is "Month"; the month of that date is selected as the time interval.
+For example, "Today - 5 Days" means "5 days ago".
+If "Today - 5 Month" is selected and the time unit is "Month"; The month of that date is selected as the time range.

 #### Selecting Data Type
 The type of data to be displayed can be statistical value as well as the value of the data itself.

 A) All Data: Shown  the actual value of the data that has been logged
 B) Statistics: Displays the mean, total, maximum, minimum, change and median values of the data for the selected time periods.
 For example, if the hourly maximums in a daily time interval are selected, the time interval is divided into hourly slices to produce an output consisting of 24 points.